garyng/design-patterns/README.md

 ## Composite Pattern
 The composite pattern allows you to compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

+## State Pattern
+The state pattern allows an object to alter its behaviour when its internal state changes.
+The object will appear to change its class.